gradio-app/gradio/guides/02_building-interfaces/00_the-interface-class.md

 ## Additional Inputs within an Accordion

 If your prediction function takes many inputs, you may want to hide some of them within a collapsed accordion to avoid cluttering the UI.
 The `Interface` class takes an `additional_inputs` argument which is similar to `inputs` but any input components included here are not visible by default.
 The user must click on the accordion to show these components.
+The additional inputs are passed into the prediction function, in order, after the standard inputs.

 You can customize the appearance of the accordion by using the optional `additional_inputs_accordion` argument, which accepts a string (in which case, it becomes the label of the accordion), or an instance of the `gr.Accordion()` class (e.g. this lets you control whether the accordion is open or closed by default).

 Here's an example:

+$code_interface_with_additional_inputs
+$demo_interface_with_additional_inputs

 ## Flagging